ewldev/rl-quotation-react/README.md

-# A quotation system to generate instant service costs based on multiple selections by users
+# A system for generating instant service quotes based on user selections

 Front end created with React